EI-CoreBioinformatics/mikado/docs/Installation.rst

 Additional dependencies
 -----------------------

 Mikado relies on relational databases for its functioning, so one of SQLite, PosGRESql or MySQL has to present for if to function properly.
-Additionally, the Daijin_ pipeline requires BLAST+ and TransDecoder for the Mikado stage, and at least one RNA-Seq aligner and one assembler, to be installed.
+Additionally, the :ref:`Daijin <Daijin>` pipeline requires BLAST+ and TransDecoder for the Mikado stage, and at least one RNA-Seq aligner and one assembler, to be installed.
 If you are planning to execute it on a cluster, we do support job submission on SLURM, LSF and PBS clusters, either in the presence or absence of DRMAA.